indiana-nikel/dsci-project/README.md

 # Overview

 A workflow optimization for data science project creations.
-Created from the `skeleton.sh` script, the resulting directory contains all standard directories, files, and licenses for a data analysis project.
+Created from the `proj_skeleton.sh` script, the resulting directory contains all standard directories, files, and licenses for a data analysis project.

 ## Operation

-`skeleton.sh` takes two arguments (in order):
+`proj_skeleton.sh` takes two arguments (in order):

 * 1st argument: <author_name> (in quotations), with the default name "Indiana Nikel" (the original script author) if left blank. <author_name> will be inserted into the appropriate LICENSE, CONTRIBUTING, and CITATION documents.